systemctl(1) — Linux manual page

 that this shows the contents of the backing files on disk,

-which may not match the system manager's understanding of
+which might not match the system manager's understanding of

 these units if any unit files were updated on disk and the